gabrielmccoll/cchugo/content/azure-devops/get-adohosted-ip.md

 Leave comments below for questions.
 Yes, Yes you have to have disqus etc. I don't want spammed.
 Alternative is I just turn off comments.

+Thanks to  **/r/daedalus_structure** for pointing out the service tags could use more clarity and that VMSS exist as an alt.

+Thanks to **/r/themurmel** for telling me could scale to 0 foor VMSS.